 Pétur Oddsson had a serious accident while repairing a power station in Önundarfjördur in the Icelandic Westfjords in September of 2020.
 Pétur was badly burned and was in intensive care for sixty days.
 He was treated with Kerecis fish-skin and has since made an amazing recovery.

-Pétur does not remember anything from the accident or even prior months before the accident took place.
-All he knows about what happened is what his colleagues told him who were on location.
+Pétur does not remember anything from the accident, or even months prior to when the accident took place.
+What his colleagues told him who were on location is all he can recall.

 Looking at the possibilities – not the obstacles